 West of London lies one of the prettiest regions of England, the Cotswolds.
 Bath is a charming and picturesque city in the Cotswolds.
 The London to Bath Day Trip is well worth a day’s travel, simply to experience The Roman Baths, The Royal Crescent, Bath Abbey, The Pulteney Bridge and lunch or tea at The Pump Room!
+Plus….for fans of the hit Netflix Series “Bridgerton”, many scenes were filmed in Bath!
 Here’s everything you need to know!

 London to Bath Day Trip